 The last option is the construction or improvement exchange.
 With this type of 1099 exchange, you use the profits from your last investment property to make improvements to a new one.

-But like with the other types of 1031 exchanges, you still have time requirements you need to follow.
+Similar to the other types of 1031 exchanges, you still have time requirements you need to follow.
 You have 180 days to spend the exchange equity on down payments or completed payments for improvements on the new property.

 You have 45 days to exchange “substantially the same property” identified by the taxpayer.